Homepage

 My primary work focuses on memory and attention, with an emphasis on human visual processing.
 In my research, I employ converging techniques; specifically, I combine standard behavioral measurements (e.g., reaction time, similarity ratings) with more sensitive experimental techniques (e.g., eyetracking, tDCS), physiological indexes (e.g., pupillometry, heart rate), advanced statistical procedures (e.g., multidimensional scaling), virtual reality, and computational modeling.
 My immediate goals involve conducting theory-driven experiments that investigate decision-making in visual search, with the long-term aim of establishing computational models of the underlying cognitive processes.
 This theoretical aim is coupled with more applied goals, in particular learning how to alleviate problems that plague professional visual searchers, such as medical and security screeners, and search and rescue personnel.

-I currently have six graduate students working under my mentorship (see the People tab for current lab members and the alumni), as well as undergraduate research scholars and a visiting associate.
+I currently have five graduate students working under my mentorship (see the People tab for current lab members and the alumni), as well as undergraduate research scholars and a visiting associate.
 My research is highly collaborative; I have collaborations within NMSU (both inside and outside of the Psychology department), in institutions around the US (e.g., Harvard Medical School, Arizona State University), and several abroad (e.g., the University of Southampton, the University of Sussex).
 I regularly publish my work in peer-reviewed journals and present at conferences as much as my schedule allows.

 If you are interested in collaborative research, or in becoming a graduate student or research assistant in my lab, please feel free to contact me via email: [email protected].